Skip to content

 Using full years in conjunction with degrees is preferable.
 After all, we have now awarded degrees in three different centuries.
 “He’s part of the Class of 2021.”
 Using the final two digits of a year is acceptable in some cases, but be sure the apostrophe points down and to the left, e.g., Class of ’28, B.A. ’28.

-Capitalize formal titles (those that indicate authority) used immediately before a name and not set off by commas: President Jay Hartzell, UT President Jay Hartzell, but “UT’s president, Jay Hartzell.”
-When titles are long, it often helps readability to use them after a name, set off by commas, e.g., “Sharon L. Wood, UT’s executive vice president and provost, …”
+Capitalize formal titles (those that indicate authority) used immediately before a name and not set off by commas: President Jane Doe, UT President Jane Doe, and Interim President Jane Doe, but “UT’s president, Jane Doe.”
+When titles are long, it often helps readability to use them after a name, set off by commas, e.g., “Jane Doe, UT’s executive vice president and provost, …”

 The above rules apply to in-line copy.
-In tabulated or non-copy use, such as in a program or on a name tag, titles such as Assistant Professor would be capitalized.
+In tabulated or non-copy use, such as in a program or on a name tag, titles such as Assistant Professor should be capitalized.

 The University’s full legal name (since 1967) is The University of Texas at Austin.
 Use our full name on first reference in almost all cases.